genderkit/genderkit/_articles/obtaining-a-grc.md

 - it may change whether you would be housed in a women's prison or a men's prison
 - it may affect your rights around pensions, particularly if you were born before 6th December 1953.

-### Why might I not want to obtain a Gender Recognition Certificate?
+### Why might I not want a Gender Recognition Certificate?

 Obtaining a GRC would not normally have any effects on your everyday life, so few people ever apply for it.
 You cannot currently use a GRC to change the gender on your birth certificate to anything other than "male" or "female", which limits who it is useful for.